 It was on an impulse.
 Buying a plane ticket to Singapore to get an Apple iPhone X was not part of my plan.
 But as fate would have it, I didn’t get the shipping period I had wanted.
+The iphone release event for the iphone X, had approached and I couldn’t wait any longer to get the new phone.

 I report on technology-related stuff and review gadgets for this side project, so not getting one of this year’s most anticipated devices on its first day of availability was out of the question.
 That was what I had told myself, anyway.
 Deep down, I knew it was because I had wanted the 10th-anniversary iPhone for myself — and my emotional quotient was too low to wait for its official release in the Philippines.